zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SIX.md

 He was about to go back upstairs when Uncle Vernon actually spoke.

 "Funny way to get to a wizards' school, the train.
-Magic carpets all got punctures, have they?"
+Magic carpets all got ==puncture==s, have they?"

 Harry didn't say anything.